Enrollment & Registration

-- The INI student completes a petition form and submits it to the INI Academic Affairs Office (AAO).
+- The INI student completes a petition form and submits it to the INI Academic and Student Services Team.

-- AAO presents the petition to the INI Academic Advisor Committee at the next weekly meeting.
+- Academic and Student Services Team presents the petition to the INI Academic Advisor Committee at the next weekly meeting.

 - The INI Academic Advisor Committee approve or deny the petition, with the advice of the Director if necessary.

-- AAO informs the student of the outcome via email, typically within a week.
+- Academic and Student Services Team informs the student of the outcome via email, typically within a week.

 - If the student wants to appeal the petition outcome, they can appeal to the INI Director by submitting a new petition addressed to the INI Director.
 We recommend appealing within 7 days.

-- AAO saves the finalized petition in the student's file.
+- Academic and Student Services Team saves the finalized petition in the student's file.

 This term refers to confirming your position on waitlists.

 Towards the end of the registration period, students receive notification from the Office of the Registrar to tag up.
 If a student does not tag up, they are dropped from the waitlist.

 Only up to 36 units of undergraduate courses (300-499) can be considered toward degree requirements (between core and restricted elective courses).